Multifractal critical phase driven by coupling quasiperiodic systems to electromagnetic cavities: Results

-One key observation drawn from the previous results is the following: while $\overline{\text{IPR}}$ represents the average of all IPRs, indicating when a fraction of the states ceases to be extended, $\text{IPR}_{min}$ quantifies the presence of at least one extended state.
+On the other hand, by examining $\text{IPR}_{min}$, presented in Fig.\,\ref{Fig:Fig3}\,(c), we find a small shift of it to $g_{AA} > 2$ [see, e.g., Figs.\,\ref{Fig:Fig2}\,(c)].
+Figure \ref{Fig:Fig3}\,(d) displays the FSS analysis of the $\text{IPR}_{min}$, which confirms the persistence of extended states up to approximately $g_{AA} = 2.05$.
+One key conclusion drawn from the previous results is the following: while $\text{IPR}_{\rm typ}$ represents the average of all IPRs, indicating when a fraction of the states ceases to be extended, $\text{IPR}_{min}$ quantifies the presence of at least one extended state.
 Thus, the former marks the boundary of the phase in which \textit{all} eigenstates are extended, while the latter marks the boundary of the phase in which \textit{all} eigenstates are localized.
-We recall that in the absence of a cavity, $\overline{\text{IPR}}$ and $\text{IPR}_{min}$ lead to the same critical point; see Fig.\,\ref{Fig:Fig2}.
+We recall that in the absence of a cavity, $\overline{\text{IPR}}$, $\text{IPR}_{\rm typ}$ and $\text{IPR}_{min}$ lead to the same critical point; see Fig.\,\ref{Fig:Fig2}.

 By repeating the same procedure outlined above for different values of $\gamma$ and fixed $\omega_{0} =1$, we obtain the phase diagram shown in Fig.\,\ref{Fig:Fig7}\,(a).
-As discussed below, the intermediate region (i.e., the one with finite $\overline{\text{IPR}}$, but vanishing $\text{IPR}_{min}$) exhibits multifractal features.
-In view of this, we define this region as \textit{critical}, although there are some subtleties involving the eigenstates which we discuss below.
-At any rate, the main effect of the electromagnetic field is to spread the critical point into a critical region, which broadens with increasing coupling.
+As discussed below, we anticipate that the intermediate region -- characterized by a finite $\text{IPR}_{\rm typ}$ but a vanishing $\text{IPR}_{min}$ -- contains a mixture of extended, localized, and multifractal states.
+Due to this coexistence of different types of wavefunction behavior, we refer to this region as \textit{critical}.
+However, we note that not all states within this region necessarily exhibit fractal features.
+At any rate, the main effect of the electromagnetic field is to spread the critical point into a inhomogeneous intermediate region, which broadens with increasing coupling.